$b \to c$ semileptonic sum rule: Current status and prospects: Sum rule for total decay rate

 Compared with Eq.~\eqref{eq:RSR}, we see that the coefficients correspond to $\alpha_R = a^{\rm HQ}$ and $\beta_R = b^{\rm HQ}$, and there is no NP-dependent correction term, $\delta_R$.
 It is important to note that Eq.~\eqref{eq:RSR_limit} holds in the heavy quark and zero-recoil limits.
 Namely, deviations from these limits give rise to the correction term $\delta_R$.

 In reality, these limits are broken, and the equality of the sum rules is violated.
-The correction arises because the decay rates are evaluated using physical hadron mass spectrum and the form factors are not approximated by the leading-order IW functions.
-This correction can be decomposed in terms of the WCs.
+The correction arises because the decay rates are evaluated using physical hadron mass spectrum and the form factors are not approximated by the leading-order IW functions.\footnote{ See Ref.~\cite{Endo:2025fke} for details of each contribution to the correction.
+For example, with physical hadron mass spectra, the range of the phase-space integration depends on the decay channel, and such a variance induces $\delta_{\Lambda_c}^{kl}$ in Eq.~\eqref{eq:delta_int_mod}.} This correction can be decomposed in terms of the WCs.
 In each ratio appearing in Eq.~\eqref{eq:RSR_limit}, the NP contributions enter through the decay rate in the numerator of $R_{H_c}$.
 Accordingly, $R_{H_c}$ can be expressed as

 where the Wilson coefficient factors $\mathcal{C}_i$ are defined as

 The SM prediction corresponds to $C_{X} = 0$, and thus, is given by $R^{\rm SM}_{H_c} = R^{V_LV_L}_{H_c}$.
 Additionally, since $R^{S_LS_L}_{H_c} = R^{S_RS_R}_{H_c}$ is generally satisfied, we denote both $(ij) = (S_LS_L)$ and $(S_RS_R)$ as $(ij) = (SS)$.
 Hence, the correction to the sum rule is expressed as